testcontainers/testcontainers-go/docs/modules/vault.md

 You can set below options to create Vault container.

 ### Image
-If you need to set a different Vault image, you can use the `WithImageName`.
+If you need to set a different Vault image, you can use the `testcontainers.WithImage`.

 !!!info
     Default image name is `hashicorp/vault:1.13.0`.